Summer School

 Objective

-In a first part, the control algorithms of the power converters will be addressed.
-The classical grid following control will be presented and its limitations highlighted.
-Then the grid forming control will be presented step by step starting from fundamental considerations about physics, then introducing progressively the different functionalities required for such a converter connected to the grid.
-From these fundamental analyzes, some practical applications such as MMC, wind turbine control, or HVDC systems will be derived.
+In a first part, the control algorithms of the power converters is addressed.
+The classical grid following control is presented and its limitations highlighted in case of weak grid.
+Then, the grid forming control is presented step by step starting from fundamental considerations about physics, then introducing progressively the different functionalities required for a grid connected converter.
+From these fundamental analyses, practical applications such as MMC, wind turbine control, or HVDC systems are given.

-In a second part, the converters will be integrated in some benchmarks in order to characterize the possible interactions among converters or between converters and synchronous machines.
+In a second part, the converters are integrated in small benchmarks in order to characterize the possible interactions between converters or between converters and synchronous machines.

 At the end of the course, the participant will have a better understanding of the dynamics of a power system including more and more Power-Electronics converters.